AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 ## Single Series

-If your chart type allows adding only a single series, its legend items can also be customized individually.
-Combine the `legendItem` data field with fields corresponding to the methods mentioned in the sections above. (?)
+If the chart type allows adding only a single series, its legend items represent points, not series.
+Such items can also be customized individually – combine the `legendItem` data field with fields corresponding to the methods mentioned in the sections above. (?)

+**Note:** The methods described in the [Custom Items](#custom_items) section also work with single-series chart types, so, alternatively, you can just add a custom item or create a fully custom legend. (?)

 In the sample below, there is a Pie chart with one of the legend items adjusted.
-Special data fields are used to configure its [text font](#text_font) and [icon](#icon):
+Special data fields are used to configure its [text font](#text_font) and [icon](#icons):

 ```
 // create data